Arctic education and research for global challenges

 The University Centre in Svalbard (UNIS) is the world’s northernmost higher education institution, located in Longyearbyen at 78º N. UNIS offers high quality courses at the undergraduate, graduate and postgraduate level in Arctic Biology, Arctic Geology, Arctic Geophysics and Arctic Technology.

 UNIS is a share-holding company, owned by the Norwegian Ministry of Education and Research.
 UNIS was established in 1993 to provide university level education in Arctic studies, to carry out high quality research, and to contribute to the development of Svalbard as an international research platform.
 UNIS’ geographical position gives it a unique advantage, enabling students and faculty to use nature as a laboratory, arena for observation and data collection.

-In 2015, UNIS had 690 students from 44 countries attending one or more course.
-The student body consists of approximately 50% Norwegian and 50% international students and English is the official language at UNIS.
-There are no tuition fees and there is student accommodation in Nybyen (3 kms from campus) and Sjøskrenten (100 meters from campus).
+In 2019, UNIS had 743 students from 43 countries attending one or more course.
+The student body consists of approximately 50% national and 50% international students and English is the official language at UNIS.
+There are no tuition fees and there is student accommodation in Elvesletta, 5 minutes from campus.

 The UNIS Board of Directors

 Four Norwegian universities; Oslo, Bergen, Trondheim, and Tromsø are represented on our Board of Directors.
 UNIS works closely with the mainland universities and the UNIS courses are intended to complement the teaching given by the mainland universities.

 |Morten Hald (Chair)||UiT The Arctic University of Norway|